juliakamkova/3DYnet-ED_EE/README.md

 │   └── excluded/  	#91, 89, 87, 41, 47, 38, 34, 32

 __3. Create a .yaml file__
 (e.g yaml_files/lits_gab_unet.yaml)
-    -specify where the data is
+    -specify where the data in
-    -where to save checkpoints and tensorboard logs -specify the network
+    -where to save checkpoints and tensorboard logs
+    -specify the network
     -specify the loss function
     -specify the optimizer and lr
     -Transformations and patch size

 __4. Run *main_augm_stable.py*__